task-proxemics/XLeRobot/README.md

 ---

 ## 🌟 Why XLeRobot?
-**We're on a mission to build the world's most affordable autonomous household robot** 🏡✨
+**We're on a mission to build the world's most affordable general-purpose applicable household robot** 🏡✨
 Imagine a modular, dual-arm mobile robot that costs less than your smartphone!
 By combining open-source magic 🧙♂️, IKEA hacks 🛠️, and modern AI algorithms 🤖, we're making robotics accessible to **EVERYONE**.

 ### Key Features: